Teenage Mutant Ninja Turtles action figures: Mini Mutants

 In 1994, Playmates, in an attempt capitalize on toy lines like Mighty Max and Polly Pocket, shrunk the Turtles down to an equally small size in a sub-line simply named "Mini Mutants".
 These were "Turtle Transport Combos" which contained one figure and two vehicles.
 "Bodacious Battlesets" which were four playsets which could connect via bridges/platforms; these included one figure.
 "Turtle Top Playsets" were a characters head which would open into a double decker playset; these included three figures.
 Slimmer "Carry Along Playsets" took the shape of Raph's sai, Leo's katana, and the Turtle Communicator; these came with three figures.
 And finally, "Turtle in a Turtle" consisted of four playsets that were figures of the four turtles about 6 inches taller than the normal figure; their heads, stomachs, and shells opened into the playsets.
 Each had themed removable armor as well; two figures were included with each.

 WWE Tie In

 Playmates also released a series of four special edition WWE themed figures.
 The line featured only figures of the four turtles, presented in the wrestling attire of famous WWE Wrestlers.
-This line included: The Undertaker (Don), John Cena (Leo), Sting (wrestler) (Raph), and Macho Man Randy Savage (Mikey).
+This line included: The Undertaker (Don), John Cena (Leo), Sting (Raph), and "Macho Man" Randy Savage (Mikey).

 Unproduced toys

-The original Ninja Turtle line ran for almost ten years and, in that time, various planned items would ultimately not hit toy shelves.
+The original Ninja Turtles line ran for almost ten years and, in that time, various planned items would ultimately not hit toy shelves.
 Some of these went as far as the prototype stage and being presented at New York Toy Fairs; others had only designs drawn.